-how to refinish an old dresser
+how to paint an antique dresser without sanding

 Paint is amazing.

-Well at least after you have done all of the prep work!
+A few coats of paint can transform a piece so quickly.
+Well, at least after you have done all of the prep work!

-how to prep furniture for paint
+step one: prep furniture for paint

-All he needed was a good shop vac-ing and a good cleaning with Simple green and water.
+All he needed was a good shop vac-ing and a good cleaning with Simple Green and water.

 Then he was ready to paint!

-the perfect paint for an old dresser
+the perfect paint for an old dresser makeover

 Since the dresser is a gentlemen’s dresser (will talk about why it is a gentlemen’s dresser later in this post), I decided on Miss Mustard Seeds Milk Paint in Typewriter.